Panasonic G85 vs GF7

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G85 provides a higher video resolution than the GF7.
 It can shoot video footage at 4K/30p, while the GF7 is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G85 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GF7 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Panasonic G85 and Panasonic GF7 along with similar information for a selection of comparators.

 One feature that differentiates the G85 and the GF7 is in-body image stabilization (IBIS).
-The G85 reduces the risk of handshake-induced blur with all attached lenses, while the GF7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The G85 reduces the risk of handshake-induced blur with all attached lenses, while the GF7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).